“A camel is a horse designed by a committee”

 3: Invite the agency to the idea session

-No, it’s not because we know better than you what your organisation needs.
+No, it’s not because as a specialist video production agency we know better than you what your organisation needs.
 We don’t.
-But it’s exactly that impartiality that helps us to cut through vested interests of the different parties involved.
+But it’s exactly that impartiality that helps us to cut through the vested interests of the different parties involved.
 An outside voice is consistent and definite, and harder to argue with than a colleague who’s priorities may clash with what’s actually best for your video.

 4: Manage the feedback channel